Records for safeties in football: Records

-The NFL team record for safeties in a game is three, which all occurred when the Los Angeles Rams recorded three against the New York Giants on September 30, 1984.
+The NFL team record for safeties in a game is three, which occurred when the Los Angeles Rams recorded three against the New York Giants on September 30, 1984.
+All three safeties occurred in the third quarter, so this game also represents the record for safeties scored in a single quarter.
 The individual record is two, by the Rams' Fred Dryer against the Green Bay Packers on October 21, 1973.
 Jared Allen, Ted Hendricks, Justin Houston and Doug English share the NFL career record for safeties with four.

 League-wide, the record for most safeties scored by all teams in a regular season is 26 in 1988.
 The fewest safeties scored across the league is 0, occurring in 1943.
 The season with the greatest frequency of safeties was 1932, with eight safeties in 48 games (one safety every six games).
 The season with the lowest frequency of safeties, outside of the 1943 season, was 1966, with three safeties in 105 games (one safety every 35 games).